jamescurran/jamescurran.github.io/_posts/2013-05-01-code-tuneup-dataconvert.md

                 return (T)value;
         }

 Background: In the article, we are reading data from a database, and putting it into strongly typed class.
-This method is part of the low-level code to convert a most likely boxed value into an hard number.
+This method is part of the low-level code to convert a boxed value into an hard number.
 It would be used like:

 	foreach (DataRow dr in dt.Rows)
 	{